gelilaa/LOCAL-TAPAS/development-strategy.md

 ### Listener:

-* Create a `submit` addItem button element
+* Create a `submit` addItem button element listener
-* Create a 'click' toggleDone input checkbox element
+* Create a 'click' toggleDone input checkbox element listener

 ### DOM
 -	Require and apply the `script/..js` files
+- Add shared variables and apply the file to the repo

 >*assigned to Hazem*
 ---